 On December 17, 2020, the District entered into a Funding and Reimbursement Agreement (the "FRA") whereby the District agrees to reimburse Interstate Land Holdings, LLC (the "Developer"), for all District costs incurred by the Developer, whether by expending funds on behalf of the District or by advancement of funds to the District for the purpose of providing public infrastructure including all related costs such as organization costs, operations and maintenance, engineering, surveying, construction and the costs of acquiring public lands.
 On October 18, 2021, the District entered into a First Amendment to 2021 Funding Reimbursement Agreement with Interstate Land Holdings, LLC and, in connection therewith, refunded the 2021 Subordinate Note and issued of the 2022 Subordinate Note.
 The principal balance is not to exceed \$175,000.
-Reimbursement obligations, as defined therein, do not constitute multiple fiscal year financial obligations of the District to reimburse the Developer for advances made under the FRA expires on December 16, 2060, and any amounts of principal or interest outstanding on such date are deemed to be forever discharged and satisfied.
+Reimbursement obligations, as defined therein, do not constitute multiple fiscal year financial obligations of the District and are not subject to annual appropriation by the District.
+The obligation of the District to reimburse the Developer for advances made under the FRA expires on December 16, 2060, and any amounts of principal or interest outstanding on such date are deemed to be forever discharged and satisfied.
 The advances bear no interest and are to be repaid using bond proceeds or any other legally available revenues.
-As of December 31, 2021, advances under this agreement totaled \$40,667.
+As of December 31, 2022, advances under this agreement totaled \$162,055.